TheCodents/DevelopersUserbot/README.md

 ### Local Deploy
 - Fill the config.py with your Own Values
 - Install Requirements by `pip3 install -r requirements.txt`
-- Open Two Terminal
+- Open Terminal
-- In First Terminal do `python3 -m _pyrogram`
-- In Second Terminal do `python3 -m _telethon`
+- In Terminal do `python3 main.py`
 - Done :)

 ## Configuration